 @ Tobacco Road

-Since it was taken (1986), the photograph of Mary McClain standing in front of Tobacco Road hung on the dark red walls of Tobacco Road’s upstairs, until the bar closed (after 103 years) in 2012.
+Since it was taken (1986), the photograph of Mary McClain standing in front of Tobacco Road, with downtown Miami in the background, hung on the dark red walls of Tobacco Road’s upstairs, until the bar closed (after 103 years) in 2012.

-1986 — Pete Gallagher was a well known Florida journalist, who had written for Cocoa TODAY, the Miami Herald, Tropic Magazine, and at the time of his Mary McClain adventure, was writing for Chief James Billie Seminole Publications.
+1986 — Pete Gallagher was a well known Florida journalist, who had written for Cocoa TODAY, the Miami Herald, Tropic Magazine, and at the time of his adventure with Mary McClain, was writing for Chief James Billie’s Seminole Publications.